edstott/ES-synth-starter/doc/doubleBuffer.md

 2. Set up a DMA module to automatically copy a new sample from memory to the DAC at the required interval

 Generating an audio sample can be computationally expensive, especially if convolution is used to implement a filter, or if several waveforms are being summed together.
+Doing this computation on demand, once per sample period causes a large proportion of the CPU workload to have a high priority.
-Doing this computation in an ISR can cause problems, such as:
+A large ISR workload can cause problems, such as:

 - Need to set interrupt priorities carefully so that other interrupts complete on time.
-  There can be a conflict with the RTOS, particularly if you need a higher priority than the interrupt used for the RTOS tick.
+- There can be a conflict with the RTOS, particularly if you need a higher priority than the interrupt used for the RTOS tick.
 - Unavailability of blocking synchronisation functions (e.g. lock a mutex) makes synchronisation more difficult.
-  The result is often a proliferation of critical sections in thread functions, which should be avoided
+  The result is often a proliferation of critical sections in thread functions, which are a very coarse method of synchronisation.

 A common solution is to calculate samples in batches in a lower-priority thread and use the interrupt just to copy the sample to the DAC.
 This is also the best approach when using the DMA, since the DMA can auto-increment its read pointer and copy successive bytes from memory.

-Whether the copy to DAC is done by interrupt or DMA, the array of samples is shared between two tasks: sample generation and copy to DAC.
+Whether the copy to DAC is done by interrupt or DMA, there is an intermediate storage of samples in memory that is shared between two tasks: sample generation and copy to DAC.
 That means it requires synchronisation.

 ### Double Buffer